donboulton666/bibwoe.com/src/content/posts/evil-begets-evil.md

 I'll be satisfied with 30 to 50 million evictions, no less!
 Cut them of financially like our law's say and they will leave on there own!

-No work visa's, no warfare, no HUD vouchers, no healthcare.
-That's our laws, "enforce them".
+No work visa's, no warfare, no HUD vouchers, no free healthcare.
+That's our laws, "enforce them"!

 > 90% of these immigrants have failed the test of becoming USA citizens = deport them or just cut them off!

 Or prosecute them; put them and there family's in internment camps and make them work off what they have in violation of federal law taken from us.
+> Could take a dozen generations.
+>
-Could take a dozen generations.
-We would have cheep food once again.
+> > We would have cheep food once again.

 We could put them to work finishing California's high speed rail systems and one from Washington DC to Los Angles.

-Almost free labor, cool!
+> Almost free labor, cool!

 </Section>